feldspath/slate/README.md

 # Slate

 Slate is a lightweight OpenGL engine which aims at providing basic support for scripting and rendering.
-It works on Linux and Windows only, as OpenGL is now deprecated for MacOS.
+It works on Linux and Windows only, as OpenGL is now deprecated for macOS.

 ## Download